 The best bet is stress-relieving lavender in a form of essential oil, which you can spread on your palms and gently breathe in.

 Or if you find the scent of pure lavender too intense, you can try a more sophisticated blend of essential oils, such as the Relaxation Calming Blend by Ellia.com.
 (You’ll find this specific blend under the category ‘Roll Ons’.)

 The 4-7-8 technique leads your mind and body to focus on regulating your breathing, rather than your worries, anxiety, or negative thoughts.
 Dr. Weil describes it as a “natural tranquilizer for the nervous system.”
 People who practice this technique say that it can calm a racing heart or frazzled nerves, so it might well help someone experiencing a panic attack as well!

 How to do the 4-7-8 Technique:

 Repeat this cycle four times.

-Watch Dr. Weill demonstrate this technique in the following video.
+Watch Dr. Weil demonstrate this technique in the following video.

-Dr. Weill has taught this technique with severe panic disorders.
-He gives an example of one of his patients who whose anxiety disorder was very severe, to the point that he was dependent on valium, but after practicing the technique regularly for two years, he got control of the condition and got off all the medication.
+Dr. Weil has taught this technique to patients with severe panic disorders.
+He gives an example of one of his patients whose anxiety disorder was very severe, to the point that he was dependent on valium, but after practicing the technique regularly for two years, he got control of the condition and got off all the medication.